-Whether it's possessive behavior, refusal to being handled or house training issues, as long as the dog is under 25 pounds and acting unruly, it's all clumped under the small dog syndrome category.
+Whether it's possessive behavior, refusal to being handled or house training issues, as long as the dog is under 25 pounds and acting unruly, it's all clumped under the "small dog syndrome" category.

-I see a big, scary world-- especially when you add on top of that lack of training and socialization (because many small dog owners think for some reason it's unnecessary) along with over protective pet parents and soon you'll have a recipe for behavioral problems.
+I see a big, scary world-- especially when you add on top of that lack of training and socialization, because many small dog owners think for some reason it's unnecessary, along with overprotective pet parents.
+Add this together and soon you'll have a recipe for behavioral problems.

 Fear is a universal emotion.
 It's felt by all living creatures sharing this world.
 Big or small, short or tall, all animals feel fear at some point in their lives.
 Fear is necessary for survival.
 Yet, the definition of what is fearful is personal.
 Whether rational or irrational, fear causes the same effects and is meant to help us survive.

 It's quite natural to be fearful of larger animals.
 When I visited for the first time a dinosaur exhibit, I was 15.
 I still feel ashamed that those life-like, large-scale dinosaurs, that were moving and roaring, scared the heck out of me!

-Humans are Big!
+1) Humans are Big

 One of the first classes I trained years ago, featured a peculiar team composed by an overweight lady and her tiny shih-tzu.
 There was no denial over the fact that the shih-tzu was intimidated by her size.

 Let's put things into perspective.
 A shih-tzu on average is about 7-9 inches tall.
 The average height of a human is 5 feet, 9.2 inches, that is about 69 inches.
 That's almost about 10 times taller!
 So if a human is about 5 feet, 9.2 inches, that is, 69 inches tall, and a Tyrannosaurus is about 23 feet, that is about 276 inches, calculate that a dinosaur is only about four times our size!

-Dogs are Big!
+2) Dogs are Big

-Poorly Socialized and Trained
+3) Poorly Socialized and Trained

 They still need socialization, especially when they're young.
 Some of them need more exercise than others.
 Lack of walks and poor early socialization and training, may lead to small dogs who are poorly socialized, and thus are more likely to be fearful and defensive.
 Good research on the breed's needs and proper upbringing is important.

 Training is also often overlooked by owners of small dogs.
-Their pampered pooches are often allowed to get away with behaviors that are unacceptable in larger dogs.
+These dogs are often allowed to get away with behaviors that are unacceptable in larger dogs.
 It's our role as owners, and our responsibility to teach our dogs behaviors that are appropriate by rewarding them as they unfold.
 Use positive reinforcement!

-Subjected to Overprotective Parents
+4) Subjected to Overprotective Parents

 Many times, well-meaning pet parents, unknowingly overprotect their small dogs, not allowing them to experience the world.
 If a friendly large dog approaches, they are fast to swoop their small dog up, denying them again of important socialization.
 Let your small dog use his paws to explore the world and learn to live in it!